BigSpoon33/obsidianOs/Datacore Examples.md

 - [ ] get themes to have settings for buttons. for example set the background, idle image, and click image. mouseover image?  we need to get the theme system on that new thing where users can input a custom base64 from their vault Settings.md note
 - [ ] we need to get the theme system on that new thing where users can input a custom base64 from their vault Settings.md note
 - [ ] I got to figure out columns. and bring my old columns css and noyaml css for this vault
+- [ ]  need to clean up the System/Academic folder and get everything in place with the /System/Folder architecture
+- [ ] academic dashboard needs a complete datacore rebuild
+- [ ] draggable bar click options, squish, spin, twist, jiggle, etc. just changes the animation on the draggable bsae64 image

 Query total # pages in vault